rneeft/blog/azure-naming-convention.md

 |West Us 2|WUT

 ## Conclusion
-Which convention are you using or are you going to start a convention now?
+Which conventions are you currently using or are you going to start a naming convention now?
 Let me know what you think in the comments below.